🎓 Pensions Academy Lesson 8

 4. You could save on fees

 Pension pots potentially have decades to grow.
-This is brilliant for potential returns because they benefit from the power of compounding, where you not only get returns on your original investment, but returns on your returns.
-However, it’s a double-edged sword: compounding also applies to fees.
-So, the higher the annual charges, the greater the long-term cost to your pension.
+This is brilliant for potential returns because they benefit from compounding, where, as a reminder – you not only get returns on your original investment, but returns on your returns.
+However, it’s a double-edged sword: compounding also applies to fees. ⚔️ So, the higher the annual charges, the greater the long-term cost to your pension.

-When you leave a job, employer contributions will stop and you’ll continue to be charged fees as the provider is still managing your money.
-What you pay in fees is based on what you have in the pot, rather than what you’re paying in.
-If you’re being charged over the odds, it can have a significant impact on your pension.
-Let’s see how this works.
+When you leave a job, employer contributions will stop and you’ll continue to be charged fees as the provider is still managing your money. 🏦 What you pay in fees is based on what you have in your pension, rather than what you’re paying in.
+If you’re being charged over the odds, it can have a significant impact on your final retirement savings.

 5. It’s OK to rely on one pension provider

-You may be thinking: “I’ve heard diversification in pensions is a good thing – so surely having more pots is better?”.
+You may be thinking: “I’ve heard diversification is a good thing – so surely having more pension pots is better?”.
 When we talk about diversification, we’re referring to the assets within pensions – not the number of pots you have.
-Yes, your individual pots should be invested in lots of places (e.g. different regions or industries) to help spread risk, but this isn’t achieved simply by having more pensions.
+Yes, your individual pots should be invested in lots of places (e.g. different regions or industries) to spread risk and help best protect your money from market volatility. 🛡️ However, this isn’t achieved simply by having more pensions.
 In fact, it’s possible you could end up investing in the same fund via different platforms or pension providers.

 When shouldn’t you transfer a pension?